 Rome is a top Italian city to visit during the Christmas holiday season and the place where the celebration of Christmas originated.
 The first Christmas mass was said at the Church of Santa Maria Maggiore and the earliest known permanent nativity was created for the Rome Jubilee in 1300.

 Here are the top Rome Christmas sights during the Christmas holiday season, from early December through Epiphany on January 6.

 Saint Peter's Square

 Each year a huge Christmas tree is erected in Saint Peter's Square.
 A life-size nativity is also set up but usually not unveiled until Christmas Eve.
 Thousands of visitors flock to Saint Peter's Square when the Pope says midnight mass on Christmas Eve inside Saint Peter's Basilica (in the square it's shown on big screen TVs) and delivers his Christmas message at noon on Christmas Day from the window of his apartment above the square.
-December 13 there's a colorful parade to Saint Peter's Square for Santa Lucia Day.
+On December 13, a colorful parade to Saint Peter's Square for Santa Lucia Day is held.

 Piazza Navona Christmas Market

 In December Piazza Navona, Rome's famous Baroque square, is transformed into a huge Christmas market.
 You'll find stands selling all kinds of Christmas sweets, toys, nativity figures, decorations, and gifts.
 There's a merry-go-round and Babbo Natale, Father Christmas, makes an appearance to delight the kids.
 A large nativity scene is erected in the square later in December, too.
 See more about Piazza Navona.

-Christmas trees are really not an Italian tradition but are starting to become more popular.
+Christmas trees are not an Italian tradition but are starting to become more popular.
 In addition to the tree in Saint Peter's Square, two of the largest Christmas trees in Rome are usually erected in Piazza Venezia and next to the Colosseum.
 There's also a tree in the area in front of the Museums on the Capitoline Hill.
 Some shops, hotels, and restaurants display small trees.
 Tree decorations are usually fairly simple, often just lights.

 Santa Maria Maggiore Christmas Crib

 Nativity Scene Displayed at the Church of Saints Cosma and Damiano